 The Summons and Summons Costs

 Where an outstanding amount of council tax has not been paid after reminders have been sent, a local authority may apply to the magistrates’ court for authorisation to issue a summons.
-The summons will state the time and place of the hearing to establish liability (commonly referred to as a Liability Order hearing)

 Do I need to attend the hearing at the Magistrates Court?